Use case

 FAQ

-Those are accounting software platforms — your staff enters bookkeeping data and the platform generates filings for one company at a time.
-Apier is the regulatory infrastructure layer underneath: a single API exposing per-client obligation verdicts, deadline math, Altinn 3 delegations, and centrally-brokered Maskinporten across your full client portfolio.
+- Those are accounting software platforms — your staff enters bookkeeping data and the platform generates filings for one company at a time.
+Apier is the regulatory infrastructure layer underneath: a single API exposing per-client obligation verdicts, deadline math, and Brønnøysund-backed company data across your full client portfolio.
+The Altinn 3 delegation flow and central Maskinporten brokering are built and undergoing production validation — see /docs/capability-status for current state.
 They run alongside Apier, not instead of it.
-Apier covers the cross-client portfolio operations the per-firm software wasn't designed for.

-Yes.
-Each client grants your firm an Altinn 3 System User delegation (a one-time client-side step, typically by their innehaver or daglig leder).
-Apier brokers Maskinporten centrally on your account — one enterprise certificate (virksomhetssertifikat), one Maskinporten client, N client delegations.
-Per-client scopes determine which Apier endpoints your staff can call for that client; expired or revoked delegations fail closed at the gateway.
+- That is the model Apier is built for: each client grants your firm an Altinn 3 System User delegation (a one-time client-side step, typically by their innehaver or daglig leder), and Apier brokers Maskinporten centrally — one enterprise certificate (virksomhetssertifikat), one Maskinporten client, N client delegations.
+The delegation and Maskinporten flow is built but still undergoing production validation against Altinn and Maskinporten — see /docs/capability-status for current state.
+Expired or revoked delegations fail closed at the gateway.

-Client side: their innehaver or daglig leder grants your account a System User delegation in Altinn 3, scoped to the access packages your work requires (regnskap, lønn, MVA-rapportering, skatt — pick the minimum needed).
+- Client side: their innehaver or daglig leder grants your account a System User delegation in Altinn 3, scoped to the access packages your work requires (regnskap, lønn, MVA-rapportering, skatt — pick the minimum needed).
 The flow takes about five minutes.
-Apier side: nothing — your integration sees the client at the next request the moment the delegation is active.
-No separate Apier-side onboarding, no per-client API key juggling.
+The Apier side is designed so your integration sees the client at the next request once the delegation is active — no separate Apier-side onboarding, no per-client API key juggling.
+The delegation flow is still undergoing production validation; see /docs/capability-status.

 Get started